 And what adhesive does he rely on to help with those installations?
 DC-M155A Cold Weather Double-Sided Polyester tape!

-It may seem strange to be discussing cold weather tapes while the thermometer is still hovering over 90° F in many locations, but why wait?
-Covering this topic now helps us figure out what clients like Green Sun Rising may need ahead of the game!
-“Finding an adhesive tape that can mount aluminum profiles in frigid sub zero temperatures (-25C to -30C) without them falling down prior to fastening them permanently was a challenge,” says Dohring.
-That is, until they found ECHOtape.
-“The extreme cold properties allow us to seal the aluminum profile against the metal façade at the point where the bolt penetrates the metal façade.”
+“Finding an adhesive cold weather tape that can mount aluminum profiles in frigid sub-zero temperatures (-25C to -30C) without them falling down prior to fastening them permanently was a challenge,” says Dohring.
+That is until they found ECHOtape.
+“The extreme cold properties allow us to seal the aluminum profile against the metal façade at the point where the bolt penetrates the metal.”

 For more information about tape visit The Complete Technical Guide to Adhesive Tape.